beenlanced/dl_predicting_media_channel_sales/README.md

 The project contains the key elements:

-- `AWS-ECS`, Amazon Web Services - Elastic Cloud Service, runs virtual machine to render the semantic search web application supplied by building a Docker container from a deployed Docker image from Docker hub.
+- `AWS-ECS`, Amazon Web Services - Elastic Cloud Service, runs virtual machine to render the semantic search web application supplied by building a Docker container from a deployed Docker image from Docker hub,
 - `CI/CD` automated pipeline created using `GitHub Actions`,
 - `Deep Learning` for neural networks building,
 - `FastAPI` to render the app,
 - `Functional tests` and `unit tests` using `pytest`,
 - `Git` (version control),
-- `Jupyter` python coded notebooks,
+- `Jupyter` Python coded notebooks,
-- `Keras` to build autoencoder and layers,
+- `Keras` to build nodes and layers,
 - `Matplotlib` visualization of spaces,
 - `Numpy` for arrays and numerical operations,
 - `Pandas` for dataframe usage,
 - `Python` the standard modules,
 - `Pydantic` to define structure of incoming request body and validate input data,
-- `Scikit-Learn` for PCA and TSNE modules and to get training and test datasets,
+- `Scikit-Learn` to get training and test datasets,
-- `TensorFlow` to build autoencoder and layers,
+- `TensorFlow` to build nodes and layers,
 - `Type` hinting using `Pylance`,
 - `Web application` using `FastAPI`,
 - `uv` package management including use of `ruff` for linting and formatting, and